ciccalab/sysSVM2/README.md

 1. **Feature mapping**: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
 1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set
 1. **Training**: train the model with the selected parameters
-1. **Prediction**: predict on new samples/genes, assigning a score to each
+1. **Prediction**: predict on new samples/genes, assigning a score to each.

 [//]: # (end list)